Learn » Blog » What does it mean to be an ethical investor and where do you draw the line?

 Dumping tobacco, landmines, cluster weapons and nuclear weapons manufacturers from our investment portfolio was a big step forward for ethically minded investors.

 We won't go into the complexity of establishing a fund like this, but suffice it to say that it was designed and announced in six weeks, and we will be fully invested in it by the December.
 This is a very short time from idea to execution.
-Remember that this is peoples' retirement savings we are investing, so it's crucial to get it right and make sure all aspects of legal structures, custody, supervision, pricing, trading etc. etc. are 100% correct.
+Remember that this is peoples' retirement savings we are investing, so it's crucial to get it right and make sure all aspects of legal structures, custody, supervision, pricing, trading etc. are 100% correct.

 Removing these investments in a manner which is robust and cost effective isn't easy.
 But Vanguard, with our help, have done it anyway, because it's the right thing to do.